-telnet 158.130.67.172 80
+telnet wiki.tcfpga.org 80

-- c.
+- b.
 "TELNET" is a simple client program that can open up a socket to the IP address you specify and to the PORT # you've specified.
-Above, you've opened up a socket to www.seas.upenn.edu, and telnet is connected directly with the process running on port 80 (which is the webserver). - d.
+Above, you've opened up a socket to wiki.tcfpga.org, and telnet is connected directly with the process running on port 80 (which is the webserver). - c.
 Telnet shows its progress:

 '''

-Trying 158.130.67.172...
+Trying 158.130.57.71...

-Connected to alliance-vhosts.seas.upenn.edu.
+Connected to wiki.tcfpga.org.

 Escape character is '^]'.

 '''

---This means it connected to ic.ese.upenn.edu:80.
+--This means it connected to wiki.tcfpga.org:80.

-- --But, ic.ese.upenn.edu:80 expects a "web browser" as a client, not telnet. - --So, we must pretend to be a web browser and send the type of information a web browser typically sends to a web server. - e.
-Send the following information to ic.ese.upenn.edu, by typing it in (or copying and pasting):
+- --But, wiki.tcfpga.org:80 expects a "web browser" as a client, not telnet. - --So, we must pretend to be a web browser and send the type of information a web browser typically sends to a web server. - d.
+Send the following information to wiki.tcfpga.org, by typing it in (or copying and pasting):

 '''

-GET /research.html HTTP/1.1
+GET / HTTP/1.1

-Host: ic.ese.upenn.edu
+Host: wiki.tcfpga.org

 User-Agent: telnet

 '''

-- f.
-To paste into PowerShell, copy the text, then right click the icon in the top left, then select Edit > Paste - g.
-If you're not working on eniac, you can watch what happens on Wireshark. - h.
-Clear your Wireshark packets (green rewind fin or blue fin), then press <enter> twice. - i.
-If you typed things in correctly, you'll see the contents of the ".HTML" file research.html on the ic.ese.upenn.edu server.
-Pause your Wireshark at this point. - j.
+- e.
+You can watch what happens on Wireshark. - f.
+Clear your Wireshark packets (green rewind fin or blue fin), then press <enter> twice. - g.
+If you typed things in correctly, you'll see the contents of the root ".HTML" file on the wiki.tcfpga.org server.
+Pause your Wireshark at this point. - h.
 TELNET doesn't really know how to display that data, other than just showing its contents to you.
-It doesn't understand that the .HTML file that has returned could be interpreted as graphics and formatted text; only a web browser knows how to do that. - k.
-You can exit out of telnet by typing the word "exit". - I. Identify the packet content that corresponds to this in the Wireshark packet capture you made in Step 3. - 5.
-Let's "save" what telnet gets back from ic.ese.upenn.edu: - a.
+It doesn't understand that the .HTML file that has returned could be interpreted as graphics and formatted text; only a web browser knows how to do that. - i.
+You can exit out of telnet by typing the word "exit". - j.
+Identify the packet content that corresponds to this in the Wireshark packet capture you made in Step 3. - 5.
+Let's "save" what telnet gets back from wiki.tcfpga.org: - a.
 Repeat the command from 4a, but this time we'll "save" the output to a file with the following modification: